Ameobea/homepage/src/blog/buliding-a-wavetable-synthesizer-with-rust-wasm-and-webaudio.md

 Luckily, there is still a way to generate Wasm modules from Rust without having to use `wasm-bindgen` at all.
 Back in the early days of Rust's Wasm support before `wasm-bindgen` came into being, that was the only way to do it.
 What we lose with this approach is the ability to pass complicated data structures back and forth between Rust and JavaScript; the only data type that currently exists in Wasm is numbers.
 In our situation, that's not too bad: audio is just numbers, after all, so we should be able to get by reasonably well within that limitation.

 One of the nice abstractions that `wasm-bindgen` provides is the ability to pass arrays back and forth between JavaScript and Rust with ease.
 We'll have to do this ourselves, but the benefit is that we get to do delightfully low-level things to the Rust code running inside of Wasm.
-There's no feeling quite like that obtained from writing bytes directly into Rust's memory and watching as all of those beautiful safety guarentees it provides crumble:
+There's no feeling quite like that obtained from writing bytes directly into Rust's memory and watching as all of those beautiful safety guarantees it provides crumble:

 ![Writing bytes into the Rust heap from JavaScript and making Rust incredibly sad](https://ameo.link/u/58m.png)